-Government is cognisant that financial sector development is pivotal for sustained economic growth and development.
-Some of the core policy initiatives that were implemented within the financial sector over the past year were measures to promote capital market development and measures to enhance financial market infrastructure.
-The overarching goal of these initiatives is to create a more competitive financial environment, enhance financial stability and fulfil the Government's financial inclusion imperative.
+4.57 Mr. Speaker, Government is cognisant that financial sector development is pivotal for sustained economic growth and development.
+Some of the core policy initiatives that were implemented within the financial sector over the past year were: measures to promote capital market development, and measures to enhance financial market infrastructure.
+The overarching goal of these initiatives is to create a more competitive financial environment, enhance financial stability, and fulfill the government's financial inclusion imperative.

-The design of a country's payment system has financial risk implications for the development, safety and soundness of the domestic financial system and the performance of the macro economy.
+4.58 Mr. Speaker, the design of a country's payment system has financial risk implications for the development, safety and soundness of the domestic financial system and the performance of the macro economy.
 These risks need to be managed and mitigated through the establishment of a modern payments infrastructure that is supported by a sound institutional and regulatory framework.
-This evolution of our National Payment System (NPS) from paper-based to electronic is underway.
-The BoG has commenced work on the National Strategy for the Payments System Reform, which will serve to guide the development of the NPS.
+This evolution of our NPS, from paper-based to electronic, is underway.
+The Bank of Guyana has commenced work on the National Strategy for the Payments System Reform, which will serve to guide the development of the NPS.
 Specifically, in 2018, the Strategy is expected to be completed and compilation of the technical specifications of the required infrastructural upgrades will be underway.
-Once operationalised, the NPS is expected to handle a turnover of approximately 120% of Guyana's Gross Domestic Product (GDP).
+Once operationalised, the NPS is expected to handle a turnover of approximately 120 percent of Guyana's GDP.

-Guyana's capital market is still small and underdeveloped, being plagued by limited instruments, participants and insufficient financial literacy.
+4.59 Mr. Speaker, Guyana's capital market is still small and underdeveloped, being plagued by limited instruments and participants, and insufficient financial literacy.
 A more mature capital market could provide for better risk management, enhance financial stability, and promote more efficient administration of fiscal, monetary and exchange rate policies.
 At the same time, we want to ensure that there is a good balance between debt and equity financing, to broaden, deepen and diversify the investment base while enhancing risk sharing.
-In light of this, the development of a bond market is still being considered, actively, following the submission of a report by the International Monetary Fund (IMF).
+In light of this, the development of a bond market is still being considered, actively, following the submission of a report by the IMF.

-The legal and regulatory framework governing the operation of the securities sector has not kept pace with developments in our country and global best practices.
+4.60 Mr. Speaker, the legal and regulatory framework governing the operation of the securities sector has not kept pace with developments in our country and global best practices.
 This has created an impediment to the development and expansion of the securities market.
-A modern and comprehensive legislative framework will enable the diversification of the capital market in Guyana, facilitate the mobilisation of financial resources and broaden market participation.
-It will also enhance investor protection and strengthen cross-border supervision and cooperation among financial regulators in order to reduce systemic risk.
+A modern and comprehensive legislative framework will enable the diversification of the capital market in Guyana, facilitate the mobilisation of financial resources, and broaden market participation.
+It will also enhance investor protection and strengthen cross-border supervision and cooperation among financial regulators, in order to reduce systemic risk.
 To correct this deficiency, the Guyana Securities Council has begun re-writing the Securities Industry Act.
 Key elements of the new legislation are:

-• Improved licensing regimes for self-regulatory organisations, securities exchanges and securities intermediaries;
+- Improved licensing regimes for self-regulatory organisations, securities exchanges and securities intermediaries; - Extension of regulatory authority over the entire securities marketplace, including quotation and trade reporting systems and alternative trading schemes; - Institution of a licensing regime for collective investment schemes; - Establishment of a Central Securities Depository to record and maintain securities and register the transfer of ownership of securities; and - Conferral on the regulator (to be renamed the Securities Commission) of such powers and duties as would enable it to promote the orderly development of the securities market and to protect the integrity of the market from abuse.

-- Extension of regulatory authority over the entire securities marketplace, including quotation and trade reporting systems and alternative trading schemes; - Institution of a licensing regime for collective investment schemes; - Establishment of a Central Securities Depository to record and maintain securities and register the transfer of ownership of securities; and - Conferral on the regulator (to be renamed the Securities Commission) of such powers and duties as would enable it to promote the orderly development of the securities market and to protect the integrity of the market from abuse. - f.
+f.
 Business and Investment

-This Administration recognises the important role that entrepreneurship and, in turn, the private sector, plays in generating employment and income.
+4.61 Mr. Speaker, this Administration recognises the important role that entrepreneurship and, in turn, the private sector, plays in generating employment and income.
 It is imperative, therefore, that we continue to strengthen the fabric of micro and small businesses, especially those owned by vulnerable groups, through the alleviation of prohibitive constraints.